Things to do in Poznan, Poland for the First-Time Visitor!

 Chopin was actually from Warsaw, but he made a brief visit to Poznan so he’s commemorated with his own little park and a bust in the middle.

-Poznan sculpture at the local park in Poland
+Poznan Chopin sculpture macro up close details at the local park in Poland

 It’s a fairly small park, but perfect for a little break after a long day of sightseeing, with lots of benches under the cover of trees and a small flower garden.
 The park can be accessed just off of Wroclawska, a popular street for food and nightlife.